Skip to main content

 • Career Bridge Washington.
 Washington’s one-stop source for career and education planning.

 • Career Video Library.
-From U.S. Department of Labor’s CareerOneStop.
-Includes more than 500 career videos, reflecting nearly 800 unique occupations.
+The U.S. Department of Labor’s CareerOneStop library includes more than 500 career videos reflecting nearly 800 unique occupations.

 • Job Launch.
 The #1 job search tool for young people.
 Start searching for an entry-level position.